 - 1. These regulations shall apply to all land development within the Town of St. Albans where one-half acre or more of impervious surface area exists or is proposed to exist on an applicant's lot, parcel or planned development. - 2.
-If the combination of new impervious surface area created and the redevelopment or substantial reconstruction of existing impervious surfaces is less than 5,000 square feet then the application is exempt from requirements in this Section 9.4. - 3.
 Applications meeting the criteria set forth in Section 9.4.2.1 and not exempt under Section 9.4.3 shall meet the requirements in Section 9.4.3 shall as follows: - a.
 If the area of the lot or parcel being redeveloped or substantially reconstructed is less than 50% of the lot's existing impervious surface area, then only those portions of the lot or parcel that are being redeveloped or substantially reconstructed must comply with all parts of Section 9.4.3.
 All new impervious surface area must meet the requirements of Section 9.4.3. - b.
 If the area of the lot or parcel that is being redeveloped or substantially reconstructed exceeds 50% of the lot or parcel's existing impervious surface area then all of the lot or parcel's impervious surfaces must comply with all parts of Section 9.4.3.
 All new impervious surface area must meet the requirements of Section 9.4.3.